ghitas2/Chat-Bot/README.md

 # Chat-Bot
+Description :
+Introducing a friendly and interactive chatbot designed to engage in natural conversations with users.
+This chatbot employs a rule-based system, where it analyzes user inputs to determine the most suitable response.
+Using a set of recognized words and required conditions, the chatbot calculates the probability of various responses, ensuring dynamic and context-aware interactions.

+Key Features:

+Natural Conversation: Engage in casual and meaningful conversations with the chatbot.
+Probability-based Responses: Responses are dynamically selected based on the likelihood of relevance to the user's input.
+Recognized and Required Words: Responses are influenced by the presence of recognized words and required conditions in the user's message.
+Single-response Option: Certain responses can be designated as standalone, independent choices.

 Variables mapping :

 User Message: This refers to the entire input provided by the user, which is typically a sentence or a sequence of words.
 It's a string.